 “Uhm ... uh, yes, Mr. Moore,” she replied.
 “And that explains why no one answered the door.
 Well, thank you for the chat,” she began speaking hurriedly.
 “You and your wife certainly own a lovely rental home.
 It was nice talking to you, but I’ve got to run ... thanks again for your time.”

 “Hey, hold on a minute,” the owner of the home pleaded.
 “You haven’t mentioned your name or the name of your …" he continued as Delia gently placed the receiver back in its cradle.

 “Great job,” Matt applauded, lightly clapping his hands.
 "He could see your smile and feel your charm right over the phone.
-Now you know why I wanted you to talk to Mr. Johnson.”
+Now you know why I wanted you to talk to the owner.”